bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 When you execute a range query, you receive a list of entries.
 Therefore, the return type of the query is a list of _UserRating_.

-## Apply the schema to the gateway.
+## Apply the schema to the gateway

-Just like before, we now apply the modified schema to the gateway as follows:
+Just like before, you need to apply the modified schema to the gateway as follows:
 ```shell
 quick gateway apply example -f schema.gql
 ```